 All surgical procedures carry some risk of complications.
 Here are some of the most common complications associated with facelift.

-• Bleeding, including blood collecting in the tissues in your face.
+• Bleeding and bruising, including blood collecting in the tissues in your face.

 • Infection.